Contact InfoPure Mathematics

 Answer: The University of Waterloo has certain absolute minimum requirements in English proficiency for considering an application for graduate studies from international students.
 These minimum requirements can be found here:

 In particular, for the internet-based TOEFL test, the minimum requirement is a total score of 90 and at least 25 in each of writing and speaking.
-The department of Pure Mathematics has set higher internal requirements for admission.
 The departmental requirements can be found here:

 If an applicant is just short one or two points in these two categories (that is, has a scores of 24/25, 25/24, 24/24, 23/25, or 25/23) and has an overall total of more than 94, then exceptions can sometimes be made if the overall quality of the applicant's file is very strong.
 Because such an exemption requires the department to make a formal request from the University, such requests are only made for very strong applicants.
 Applicants who score lower than this on their TOEFL exams cannot be considered.